nosas/blog/deep_learning_python/ch3/article.md

 As a result, as of September 2019, the Keras API is the official API for TensorFlow 2.0.

 Enough of the history, let's learn how to set up a deep learning workspace.

+---
+## Setting up a deep learning workspace

+There are a handful of ways to set up a deep learning workspace:

+- Buy and install a physical machine with an NVIDIA GPU
+- Use GPU instances on AWS, Google Cloud, or cheaper alternatives such as Jarvis Labs
+- Use the free GPU runtime from Google Colab, a hosted Jupyter notebook service that executes code on GPUs and even TPUs

+Each approach has its own advantages and disadvantages in terms of flexibility, cost, and ease of use.
+I'll briefly discuss the advantages and disadvantages of each approach below, but I will not discuss setup at all.

+### Physical machine with NVIDIA GPU

+Buying a machine with a GPU is not the easiest way to get started with DL, as it requires manual setup and it's also the most expensive upfront.
+The upfront cost is amplified by the current (as of May 2022) chip shortage and GPU scalpers.
+This method involves installing proper drivers, sorting out version conflicts, and then configuring the libraries to use the GPU instead of the CPU.

+Most users already have NVIDIA GPUs installed in their computers.
+Given the large user base of TensorFlow, there are many tutorials for setting up NVIDIA GPUs for deep learning, so this is not a bad option for tech-savvy people.

+The alternative to buying a GPU is the use of embedded devices built specifically for efficient and highly-parallelized math operations, such as [NVIDIA's Jetson](https://www.nvidia.com/en-us/autonomous-machines/embedded-systems/) or [Google's Coral](https://coral.ai/products/).

+### Cloud GPU instances

+Using GPU instances is cheaper in the short-term because you pay as you go (per hour basis), but it's not sustainable in the long run if you're a heavy user of deep learning.
+The benefit of using GPU instances is that it requires minimal setup as most instances have Python, TensorFlow, and Keras pre-installed - it's mostly plug-and-play and easy to use.
+Moreover, the GPU instance can easily be upgraded, torn down, cloned, and re-installed.
+Lastly, students and enterprise employees often get discounts - or free usage - for AWS and Google Cloud.

+I personally use Jarvis Labs and AWS for my deep learning needs because I have discounts for both services.
+There aren't many differences between cloud instance providers other than the availability of high-powered GPUs.

+### Google Colab

+The last approach - using free GPUs from Google Colab - is the simplest way to get started with deep learning.
+It's recommended for those who are not familiar with the hardware and software, and for those who are new to deep learning.
+Francois himself recommends executing code examples found in the book using Google Colab as it requires the least amount of setup.
+The drawback of Colab is that the free GPU is time-limited and shared by users - meaning that the execution may be slower.